 Developers, especially, would find a good emulator useful.
 At the present moment, you need an IDE like Xcode to be able to test out your app.

-But having a lightweight, working emulator is what we truly need.
+But having a lightweight, the working emulator is what we truly need.
 Just imagine being able to get feedback from all your friends – before your app is released on the store.